Bray, St Michael's Church

 HERITAGE HIGHLIGHTS: Superb collection of brasses

-When Henry VIII dissolved the monasteries Bray reverted to the crown, and was later granted to Oxford.
+When Henry VIII dissolved the monasteries Bray reverted to the crown and was later granted to Oxford.
 During the Commonwealth Oliver Cromwell's chaplain, Hezekiah Woodward, was named vicar of Bray, and the parishioners, fearful of Cromwellian destruction, took down the gilded coat of arms of James I and hid them until the Restoration.
-These marvellous coat of arms are now set over the screen to All Saints Chapel in the south aisle.
+This marvellous coat of arms is now set over the screen to All Saints Chapel in the south aisle.

 One final famous name associated with Bray was James Austen Leigh, nephew of novelist Jane Austen.
-Leigh was named vicar in 1853, and was responsible for restoring the medieval curch.
-He is rembered in a large commemorative engraving over the south doorway arch.
+Leigh was named vicar in 1853 and was responsible for restoring the medieval church.
+He is remembered in a large commemorative engraving over the south doorway arch.

 Early Industrial Action?